Azores travel advice

 Drugs

-Penalties for selling or trafficking illegal drugs are severe.
-Convicted offenders can expect prison sentences and heavy fines.
+Penalties for possession, use or trafficking of illegal drugs are severe.
+Convicted offenders can expect fines, administrative sanctions, mandatory drug treatment or jail sentences.

 Dual citizenship